eburghar/envlt/README.md

 ```

 - `role` is the role name used for vault authentication,
-- an optional http method that defaults to `GET`
+- an optional http method that defaults to `GET`,
-- optional keywords arguments that are sent as json dictionary in the body of the request
+- optional keywords arguments that are sent as json dictionary in the body of the request,
-- a path corresponding to the vault api point (without `/v1/`)
+- a path corresponding to the vault api point (without `/v1/`),
 - an optional [json pointer](https://datatracker.ietf.org/doc/html/rfc6901) to define variables from and that defaults
   to the root of the tree.